 Meanwhile, the bypass mode assumes an equi-probable model.
 This mode is simpler and allows a coding speedup and easier parallelization because it does not require context derivation and adaptation.
 Parallelization is further facilitated when the binary code is regular (e.g., unary or fixed length code).

-This proposal targets the reduction of the context-coded bins in the residual data.
+This proposal targets the reduction of context-coded bins in the residual data.
 The method is activated when the Rice parameter is above a threshold, which in turn occurs when the residual data values are high.
 Therefore, the approach improves throughput in the worst-case and average scenarios.

 Technical description